| |

 and counties primarily on point-of-sale.

-- California City
+California City

 and County Sales & Use Tax Rates.
-California State Board of
+California Department of Tax and Fee Administration.
+Schedules and tables including composite rates

 by locality and a list of those jurisdictions with district tax